-Symeon C. Symeonides received his first two law degrees (in private and public law) from the University of Thessaloniki in Greece, and the next two (LL.M. and S.J.D.) from Harvard.
-He also holds honorary Doctor of Laws and Ph.D. degrees.
+Symeon C. Symeonides received his first two law degrees (in private and public law) from the University of Thessaloniki in Greece, and the next two (LLM and SJD) from Harvard.
+He also holds two honorary Doctor of Laws degrees and a PhD.
 He joined Willamette in 1999 as Dean of the College of Law and served in that capacity until 2011.
 Previously, he taught at the University of Thessaloniki (1976-78), and Louisiana State University, where he was the Judge Albert Tate Professor of Law (1987) and vice chancellor (1991-97).
-He also taught at the universities of Paris-I (Sorbonne), Paris-V (Descartes), Aix-en-Provence, Louvain-la-Neuve, Tulane, and Loyola, and lectured at The Hague Academy of International Law and more than fifty European and American universities.
+He also taught at the universities of Paris-I (Sorbonne), Paris-V (Descartes), Aix-en-Provence, Louvain-la-Neuve, NYU, Tulane, and Loyola, and lectured at The Hague Academy of International Law and more than fifty European and American universities.

 Symeonides has published 26 books and more than 120 articles, some of which appear in Chinese, French, German, Greek, Italian, or Spanish.
 The Stanford Law Review characterized him as a “conflicts giant” (v.
 60 at 249), and The Oxford Handbook of Comparative Law (at 1380) as “perhaps the world’s leading expert on comparative conflicts law today.”
 His work has been cited by the supreme courts of the United States, the United Kingdom, and Israel (22 times).
 The American Society of International Law characterized his latest book as “masterful” and “indispensable” (2015); the Michigan Law Review (vol. 103) described his previous book as a “brilliant contribution to legal theory, an impressive, original, one-of-a-kind book,” as well as “engrossing" and “often magnetic, a page-turner”; and the American Journal of Comparative Law (vol. 52) praised his “path-breaking work on choice-of-law codification and his penetrating critiques of conflicts law and theory.”

-His scholarly work has been honored with: the Friedrich K. Juenger Prize (2002); the Robert L. Misner Award (2012); the Courtland H. Peterson Senior Scholar Prize (2013); a Certificate of Merit by the American Society of International Law (2015); the publication of A Tribute to Symeon C. Symeonides, 60 La.
+His scholarly work has been honored with: the Friedrich K. Juenger Prize (2002); the Robert L. Misner Award (2012, 2016); the Courtland H. Peterson Senior Scholar Prize (2013); a Certificate of Merit by the American Society of International Law (2015); a Lifetime Achievement Award by the American Society of Comparative Law (2015); the publication of A Tribute to Symeon C. Symeonides, 60 La.
 L. Rev. 1035-1399 (2000); and resolutions of appreciation by the AALS Section of Conflict of Laws (for his “enormously influential” and “extraordinarily helpful” publications (1998)); the Asociación Americana de Derecho Internacional Privado (for “his outstanding career and his exceptional contribution to the advancement of private international law” (2010)); and the Academia Mexicana de Derecho Privado y Comparado, which named its 34th national congress in his honor.
-The American Society of Comparative Law selected him for a Life Achievement Award, to be awarded in October 2015.

 Symeonides is president of the International Association of Legal Science, past president of the American Society of Comparative Law and the AALS Section of Conflicts of Laws, titular member of the International Academy of Comparative Law, life member of the American Law Institute and the Groupe Européen de Droit International Privé, member of Phi Beta Kappa and the Order of the Coif, associate member of the Institut de Droit International, and fellow of the European Law Institute.